 2. Love your gloves

-Gloves and mittens take a beating on the hill, from abrasive snow to runny noses to rouge ketchup and beverages.
-All of these inhibit the water repellency and shorten the mitts’ lifespan.
+Gloves and mittens take a beating on the hill, from abrasive snow to runny noses.
+These inhibit the water repellency and shorten the mitts’ lifespan.

 3. Clean your base layers (And face masks too!)